metal3-io/metal3-docs/design/baremetal-operator/bmc-events.md

 - A BMCEventSubscription resource represents a subscription to the events generated by a specific BMC.
-- Ironic will manage configuring the subscription using a vendor passthrough API.
+- Ironic will manage configuring the subscription using a vendor passthru API.
 - The BMCEventSubscription will maintain a reference to a BareMetalHost.
 - The BMCEventSubscription will allow injection of headers using a reference to a secret, for example to provide basic auth credentials.